 When you think about it, vitamin K is mostly only abundant in vegan foods, especially greens.
-Before we get into the full list of best vegan sources of Vitamin K, let’s get into the importance of it.
+Browse our vegan sources of vitamin K.

 As mentioned, greens are the greatest source of Vitamin K as compared to other foods.
 It’s no wander your parents said to eat your greens.